England | Scotland | Wales | Northern Ireland | Ireland

 CSP is also a member of the skin cancer multi-disciplinary team at Royal United Hospital in Bath and regularly attend their meetings in person or virtually.

-Plastic SurgeryMr Nick Reynolds - Associate Specialist Plastic SurgeonMr Umraz Khan – Consultant Plastic SurgeonDr Beth Wright – Consultant Dermatologist
+Plastic SurgeryMr Nick Reynolds - Consultant Plastic SurgeonMr Umraz Khan – Consultant Plastic SurgeonDr Beth Wright – Consultant Dermatologist

 Dermatology - Consultant led serviceDr Tom Millard - Consultant DermatologistDr Beth Wright - Consultant DermatologistDr Catrinel Wright - GP with Special Interest in Dermatology.